shakeebur/TicketRequest/README.md

 <img src="https://i.imgur.com/3tHhFVI.png" alt="Alt Text" width="620" height="250">

 ## Installation
-- Clone the repository: git clone `https://github.com/your-username/TicketRequest.git`
+- Clone the repository: git clone `https://github.com/shakeebur/TicketRequest.git`
-- Navigate to the project directory: cd TicketRequest
+- Navigate to the project directory: cd Ticket-Request
 - Install dependencies: npm install
 ## Usage
 To start the app, run ``npm start``.
 This will start the Metro bundler and launch the app in your default web browser.